U.S. maternal deaths keep rising. Here's who is most at risk

 About half the births in the U.S. are paid for by Medicaid and "the majority of the deaths are in the immediate postpartum period," Roth says.
 "If you don't have easy access to health care in this period, you're at very high risk."

 For those who get their healthcare through Medicaid, medical coverage lasts at least two months after the birth of a child.
 Since 2021, states have had the option to extend that coverage for a year.
-So far, 36 states and Washington DC have done so.
-States like Alabama and Mississippi, which saw some of the highest maternal death increases, did not.
+So far, 36 states and Washington D.C. have done so.
+States like Alabama and Mississippi, which saw some of the highest maternal death increases and never expanded Medicaid, did not.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.